Nearly 100 Bodies Are Exhumed From A Texas Site, Historical Slavery Or Forced Labor Is The Likely Scenario

 “He has documented and provided a lot of information about the history of that cemetery.
 He has a lot of ideas where the burials could’ve been,” said Chris Florance of the Texas Historical Commission in relation to Moore’s hunch on the burial site.

-Moore would now like t see the remains of these individuals reburied in the Old Imperial Farm Cemetery, of which he is a caretaker.
+Moore would now like to see the remains of these individuals reburied in the Old Imperial Farm Cemetery, of which he is a caretaker.

 “We’re trying to move forward in a positive way, getting them memorialized, getting them a museum put together, giving them recognition,” Moore revealed to KHOU-TV.